samg/stealth-stars/script.md

 ##### HANDOFF TO BEN

-Looking at this transaction trace for the MissionsController#index, you can see a chronological view of the events that happened during this particular request, and how long each of them took.
-Starting from the top, we immediately see a big chunk of time that takes (whatever) ms for rendering our index.html.erb template.

-That's pretty strange, so let's drill down further.
-This red row nested under the template rendering indicates that we've got 1000 calls to Operative#find_by_sql originating from our template - a classic N+1 queries problem.
+Looking at this transaction trace, we can see a chronological view of the major events that happened during this particular request, and how long each one took.
+Starting from the top, we immediately see a big chunk of time spent in our index template.
+More specifically, this red row nested under the template rendering indicates that we've got 1000 calls to Operative#find_by_sql originating from our template.
 Let's take a look at the code and see if we can fix it.

 (Open app/views/missions/index.html.erb)

-Here's our template for the missions index page - you can see we're looping over the @missions variable assigned by the controller action, and then hitting the operatives relation on each mission to load all of the operatives and iterate over them.
-Each one of these calls to Mission#operatives is resulting in a separate database query.
-ActiveRecord makes it easy to fix this - let's jump over to the controller to see how.
+Here's our template for the operatives index page - you can see we're looping over the @operatives instance variable assigned by the controller, and then hitting the mission relation on each operative to load the mission assigned to that operative.
+We know based on our transaction trace that each one of these calls to Operative#mission is resulting in a separate database query - a classic N+1 query problem.
+What we'd like to do is convince ActiveRecord to eagerly load the missions associated with each operative using a smaller number of queries, so let's look at how we're loading operatives in the associated controller action.

 (Open app/controllers/missions_controller.rb)

-What we'd like to do is tell ActiveRecord to eagerly load the operatives association here, since we know we're going to need it to render the template.
-There are multiple ways to accomplish this, but he easiest one to demonstrate is just to chain in an includes(:operatives) call here into our query.

-One of the most gratifying experiences to have with New Relic is to deploy your change to production, and see the graphs shift dramatically after your change.
-Here's what it looked like when we made this change to our Stealth Stars application in production:
+The easiest way to get ActiveRecord to eagerly load the missions assigned to each operative is to chain in an includes(:operatives) call here in our query, so let's do that.
+Here's what it looked like when we deployed this change to our Stealth Stars app in production:

 Go to:
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions?tw[end]=1366848781&tw[start]=1366846981#id=245140449

-And just for good measure, here's a transaction trace showing what this transaction looks like after our change:
+And for comparison, here's an example transaction trace showing the improvement we made:

 Go to:
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions?tw[end]=1366848670&tw[start]=1366848023#id=245140449&app_trace_id=964698861&tab-detail_964698861=trace_details

-You can see that our 1000 calls to Operative#find_by_sql are gone, and our overall response time is much improved.
+You can see that our 1000 calls to Operative#find_by_sql are gone, replaced by a single SQL query, and our overall response time is much improved.
 We're ready to scale up to thousands more missions and operatives!

 ### Kata 2 - The Lazy Load